sqlraft/hctree/doc/hctree/replication2.md

-Simpler Leader/Follower Replication for Hctree
+Simple Leader/Follower Replication for Hctree
 ====================================================

-Hctree currently has a set of fairly complicated features that can be used to implement the type of leader/follower replication that bedrock uses:
+Hctree had, at one point, a prototype of a set of fairly complicated features that could be used to implement the type of leader/follower replication that bedrock uses:

   <https://sqlite.org/hctree/doc/hctree/doc/hctree/replication.md>

-This page describes a simpler alternative.
+This page describes a simpler replacement for these features.
 The key features of which are that:

   *  **Transactions are stored as SQL text**, as in current bedrock.